 But, that doesn’t mean they’re useless.

-The right directories will provide you with increased visibility, brand awareness and can potentially send new affiliates your way.
+The right directories will provide you with increased visibility, and brand awareness and can potentially send new affiliates your way.

 3 – Use Social Media